-GWP has invested £30K alongside a £5K green grant in order to upgrade their factory, warehouse and office lighting to LED.
+GWP has invested £30K alongside a £5K green grant to upgrade the factory, warehouse and office lighting to LEDs.

-Working with an established installer of LED lighting systems, the project will not only reduce the environmental impact of the Cricklade manufacturing site but will also improve lighting standards, health and safety and will see a return on investment in approximately 3 years.
+Working with an established installer of LED lighting systems, the project not only reduces the environmental impact of GWP’s Cricklade manufacturing site but will also improve lighting standards, health and safety and will see a return on investment in approximately three years.

-With the installation taking approximately 3 weeks during January, the project represents another step forward in terms of GWP’s focus on environmental responsibility.
+With the installation taking approximately three weeks during January, the project represents another step forward in terms of GWP’s focus on environmental responsibility.

-The installation, being carried out by LED Lights 4 You, will see the full replacement of the existing Metal Halide & Fluorescent fittings with LED High Bay and LED Battens.
+The installation was carried out by LED Lights 4 You and involved the replacement of all existing metal halide and fluorescent fittings with LED “high bay” and battens.

-In fact, making the changes will see a reduction in energy usage by 114,000Kwh per year, and will also lower C02 emissions by 47 tons per year.
+Making the changes reduces energy usage by 114,000Kwh per year and lowers C02 emissions by 47 tons per year.

-The expected return on investment – the point where the energy savings have actually paid for the installation – is estimated at 3 years.
+The expected return on investment – the point where the energy savings have paid for the installation – is estimated at three years from installation.

-This hasn’t been an easy task due to space and the access that is required to infrastructure.
-But whilst this represents a significant outlay, it promises not only to lessen our environmental impact but also to return a saving on our energy usage and increase the lighting standards within the facility.
+This task has been challenging due to limited space and access to infrastructure.
+But whilst this represents a significant outlay, it promises to lessen the environmental impact of the business, return a saving on energy usage and increase the lighting standards within the facility.

-Even though corrugated packaging has a recycling rate of around 84% in the UK – being the highest recycling rate of any type of packaging – we are still acutely aware of the perception of packaging and the negative effect that it can have if not managed correctly.
-That is why we take our environmental responsibility so seriously, and this latest investment, whilst just another small step, will have a significant long term impact.
+Even though corrugated packaging has a recycling rate of around 84% in the UK – the highest recycling rate of any packaging – GWP is still acutely aware of the perception of packaging and the negative effect it can have if not managed correctly.
+That is why environmental responsibility is taken so seriously, and this latest investment, whilst just another small step, should have a significant long-term impact.

 About LED Lights 4 You

-GWP worked alongside the well-known and established supplier of LED lighting solutions – LED Lights 4 You – on the project.
+GWP worked on the project with the well-known and established supplier of LED lighting solutions – LED Lights 4 You.

-The company are accredited with the Carbon Trust and enabled GWP the opportunity to apply for the grant of £5,000 from the Green Business Grants programme.
+The company are accredited with the Carbon Trust and enabled GWP the opportunity to apply for a grant of £5,000 from the Green Business Grants programme.

-All lights and LED panels fitted are compliant to the new 2017 EC Directive on replacement of inefficient Lighting
+All lights and LED panels fitted comply with the new 2017 EC Directive on replacing inefficient lighting.

-Other benefits include the LEDs being maintenance free as well as being twice as efficient as GWP’s old lighting.
+Other benefits include the LEDs being maintenance-free and twice as efficient as GWP’s old lighting.

 LED Lights 4 You also surveyed the existing lighting, made recommendations on light quality, gave energy comparisons and provided a full installation service.
-This included TUV certification, 5 years warranty and an estimate 50,000 hours plus operational life.
+The service included TUV certification, five years warranty and an estimated 50,000 hours of operational life.

-For example, within the last 5 years, GWP has installed extensive systems and equipment to allow for automatic waste collection throughout the manufacturing processes undertaken.
+For example, within the last five years, GWP has installed extensive systems and equipment for automatic waste collection throughout manufacturing.